cloudmesh-community/hid-sp18-705/project-code/README.md

 :o: it is unclear what code you developed, please add a section with Artifacts Developed by Author

 * list in that in bullet form what they are and what they do

+:o: add concrete links to the artifacts into your git repo

 ## Artifacts Developed by Author